astrofra/art-latent-space-cadet-navigator/README.md

 Created by [François Gutherz](https://github.com/astrofra)
 Supported by [Crous Orléans-Tours](https://www.crous-orleans-tours.fr/) & JACES 2025
-(The presentation system that support this interactive kiosk is part of a VAE Master Research in Digital Arts - [Paris 8](https://www.ati-paris8.fr/))
+(The system that supports this interactive kiosk is part of a VAE Master Research in Digital Arts - [Paris 8](https://www.ati-paris8.fr/))